What happens to UEP majors after they graduate?

 She is a mother of a 2 year old and lives with her husband in El Cerrito.
 She also runs a small literary arts non-profit with her husband called Lip Service West, serves on the board of the Girls Leadership Institute and serves as a consultant to the board of Maybeck High School.

 Becky (Lewis) Thiess was awarded her Master’s in Public Policy from Duke University in 2008.
 Before attending grad school she worked as a budget policy analyst at OMB Watch, a non-profit organization that evaluated the federal government on behalf of low-income Americans.
 While in graduate school she interned for HUD focusing on the MTW Program.
 Upon completing school Rebecca worked for New America Foundation as a Policy Analyst on the Committee for a Responsible Federal Budget.
-Since 2010 she has served as a Policy Analyst for the Economic Policy Institute in Washington, D.C.
+She has served as a Policy Analyst for the Economic Policy Institute in Washington, D.C.
 She is currently working at Americans for Financial Reform, the group coordinating the organizing work around bank accountability and implementing the Dodd-Frank bill.
+(Spring 2014)

 Evelin Montes is the deputy director of Training at Liberty Hill.
 Her main responsibility is running the Wally Marks Leadership Institute (http://www.libertyhill.org/page.aspx?pid=297), in addition to providing capacity-building training to a couple of Inland Empire groups as part of an initiative in conjunction with The California Endowment.
 She had served as the interim executive director of Collective SPACE (Social Power through Action & Community Education) located in the MacArthur Park/Westlake community.
 As director, she was responsible for overseeing the implementation of community-driven direct action campaigns to improve the quality of life of area residents.
 In 2005, Evelin was awarded the Los Angeles Public Allies Change-Maker Award for her organizing work with MacArthur Park residents.
 Evelin sits on the board of the Eviction Defense Network and has served this past year as a commissioner on the 912 Neighborhood Council Review Commission through an appointment by First District Councilmember Ed P. Reyes.
 She received a Strauss Scholarship in 2002-03.
 On her spare time, Evelin enjoys long walks with her beagle (Charlie).